5argon/UnoSDVXCon/README.md

 Please wait for more information after I test the code more.
 But if you want to go ahead here are rough steps :
 - Make a controller.
-- Look at the code's top part and config things according to your connections to Uno's pin.
+- Look at the SDVXCon.ino's top part and config things according to your connections to Uno's pin.
 Please read the comments.
 (Important)
 - Upload the code to your Uno with the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 - Do the [firmware flash hack](http://mitchtech.net/arduino-usb-hid-keyboard/).
 - Reconnect and done!